18F/identity-pki/doc/technical/deployment/chef-secrets.md

-# Secrets
+# Chef Secrets

 ## Changing Secrets

-All our secrets are stored in S3 and encrypted using KMS.
+All our secrets are stored in S3 and encrypted using KMS the secrets are downloaded when chef is run using Citadel.

 The bucket that is used is configured as the `citadel.bucket` chef attribute.
 For example, as of this writing, [the default is